chc5/eFake/README.md

-# webDevelopment
+# eFake

-One of the very first projects I developed mostly in PHP.
-It's a e-commerce website that sells tech products back in 2015.
-The most fun I had in this project was the regular expression that I developed when creating the registering page.
+## A prototype for an online e-commerce website that sells tech products

+This website was my final project for my Web Development class in high school.
+I built this website purely on vanilla PHP5 back in 2015.

+## What I have learned from this project
+- PHP5
+- WAMP stack
+- Regular Expression
+- Cookies and Sessions

+## What I have accomplished from this project
+- Used Regular Expressions to restrict usernames and passwords and prevent SQL injections.
+- Retrieved images and data from MySQL and displaying the queries on the website.
+- Used Cookies and Sessions to maintain user's status to see if they are logged in or not.
+- Deployed this website online.